cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 }
 ```

-That will give you the first 5 Fibonacci numbers twice.
-To get the first 10 try this:
+This will give the first 5 Fibonacci numbers twice.

+To get the first 10, try the following:

 ```golang
 func main() {